 To initiate a traffic calming process a candidate location must first satisfy Warrant 1 – 85th Percentile Speed.
 Warrant 1 is obtained following a 48-hour speed survey conducted either in the spring and/or fall.

 Warrant 1 requires 15 per cent of motorists to be driving at a speed greater than:

 If Warrant 1 is met, locations will first receive a Radar Speed Display Sign (RSDS) unit.
 If speeds remain above the threshold after the RSDS is removed, the location then qualifies for line markings.
 If line markings are already present, the town will directly proceed to implement physical traffic calming measures.

 Three roadways qualified for physical traffic calming in 2017.

 Great Lakes Boulevard traffic calming study is currently underway.
 Proposed treatments include raised centre median, curb extension, pedestrian crossover and roundabout.
-The study is anticipated to be completed in 2018.
+The study is anticipated to be completed in spring 2019.

 Detailed information about Traffic Calming Process Update and Speed Limit Review can be found on the April 25, 2016, Community Services Committee agenda.

 If you have any questions regarding the traffic calming program, or wish to initiate a request please contact ServiceOakville at 905-845-6601 or by email at email@example.com